tireddy2/pqc_uta/draft-ietf-uta-pqc-app.md

 Composite certificates enhance resilience during the adoption of PQC by:

-- Providing defense-in-depth: They maintain security even if one algorithm is compromised.
+- Providing defense-in-depth: they maintain security as long as at least one component algorithm remains secure.
 - Reducing exposure to unforeseen vulnerabilities: They offer immediate protection against potential weaknesses in PQC algorithms.

 However, composite certificates comes with long-term implications.
-Once the traditional algorithm is no longer considered secure, due to CRQCs, it will have to be deprecated.
-To complete the transition to a fully quantum-resistant authentication model, it will be necessary to provision a new root CA certificate, that uses only a PQC signature algorithm and public key.
-This new root CA would issue a hierarchy of intermediate certificates, each also signed using a PQC algorithm and ultimately issue end-entity certificates that likewise contain only PQC public keys and are signed with PQC algorithms.
+Once the traditional algorithm is no longer considered secure due to the availability of CRQCs, it will have to be eventually deprecated.
+To complete the transition to a fully quantum-resistant authentication model, it will be necessary to provision a new root CA certificate, that uses only a PQC public key and signature algorithm.
+This new root CA would issue a hierarchy of intermediate certificates, each also signed using a PQC algorithm, and ultimately issue end-entity certificates that likewise contain only PQC public keys and are signed with PQC algorithms.
 This ensures that the entire certification path from the root of trust to the end-entity is cryptographically resistant to quantum attacks and does not depend on any traditional algorithms.

 Alternatively, a deployment may choose to continue using the same hybrid certificate even after the traditional algorithm has been broken by the advent of a CRQC.
-While this may simplify operations by avoiding re-provisioning of trust anchors, it introduces a significant risk: the composite signature will no longer achieve Strong Unforgeability (SUF) (Section 10.2 of {{?I-D.ietf-pquip-pqc-engineers}}), as explained in Section 11.2 of {{!I-D.reddy-tls-composite-mldsa}}.
+While this may simplify operations by avoiding re-provisioning of trust anchors, it introduces a risk: the composite signature will no longer achieve Strong Unforgeability (SUF) (Section 10.2 of {{?I-D.ietf-pquip-pqc-engineers}}), as explained in Section 10.2 of {{!I-D.ietf-lamps-pq-composite-sigs}}.

 In this scenario, a CRQC can forge the broken traditional signature component (s1*) over a message (m).
-That forged component can then be combined with the valid post-quantum component (s2) to produce a new composite signature (m, (s1*, s2)) that verifies successfully, thereby violating SUF.
-This highlights the critical need to retire hybrid certificates containing broken algorithms once CRQCs are available.
+That forged component can then be combined with the valid post-quantum component (s2) to produce a composite signature (m, (s1*, s2)) that verifies successfully, thereby violating SUF.
+This loss of SUF is a property of the composite signature algorithm itself and does not impact protocols such as TLS, which treat composite ML-DSA as a black-box signature algorithm.
+Such protocols rely only on the signature generation and verification interfaces exposed by the composite algorithm, and signature verification results in a success or failure outcome.
+This property provides some operational flexibility during the transition, but does not remove the eventual need to deprecate broken traditional algorithms once CRQCs are available.

 ## Deployment Realities